MEN OF MERIT

 Click below to download a printable PDF of the Men of Merit Standards.

-The Men of Merit Standards program allows for a chapter to submit an exemption request based on its inability to reach a specific level in any of the 11 Standards due to special or unique circumstances.
+The Men of Merit Standards program allows for a chapter to submit an exemption request based on its inability to reach a specific level in any of the 10 Standards due to special or unique circumstances.
 The Men of Merit Committee will review the exemption requests and may choose to grant requests on a case-by-case basis annually.
-Questions about the exemption process can be directed to Senior Director of Chapter Development Dominic Greene, Oregon '99, at greene@deltau.org.
-Forms will be available later this school year.
+Questions about the exemption process can be directed to Director of Chapter Development Jose Vazquez at vazquez@deltau.org.

 Standards Level Expectations